Top 7 Decluttering Home Tips to a Clutter-Free Home

 4. Sort using the Box Method

 Place items in each box in accordance with the list you created as mentioned in step two, then label each box accordingly.
 Labels are a wonderful way of knowing what is inside the box, especially when you are not using transparent plastic boxes.
 Alternatively, you can use open baskets and bins if you know what item goes where.
-This simple decluttering tip keeps the process moving along while forcing you to make a choice of ‘what to keep and what to throw away.’
+This simple decluttering tip keeps the process moving while forcing you to choose ‘what to keep and what to throw away.’

 5. Let Necessity takes Precedence